PCMDI/input4MIPs_CVs/docs/dataset-overviews/population.md

 ### Grids and frequencies provided

 We provide annual data (1850-2100) on a regular 0.25 ('gn') and 0.5 degree ('gr') grid.
-Historical scenario covers 1850-2025, while in the future scenario files additional historical years are provided for convenience, i.e. 2022-2025.
+Historical scenario covers 1850-2025.
+Future scenario files will cover 2022-2100, i.e. include additional historical years for convenience.
 Please notify the authors if you would need other resolutions for your simulations.

 ### Variables provided